Red telephone BOX

 Long live the red telephone box in whatever guise is appears.

 Below you'll find a few other British design icons that have been re-appropriated and updated to have and to own.
-Like the ACME Thunderer sterling silver necklace with a whistle that, believe it or not, actually works.
-The iconic Cambridge satchel in ever so modern colours.
+Like the Garstin 1871 British Racing Green Satchel The iconic milkman's satchel in modern colours.
 And the humble, ubiquitous London brick, now available as a beautiful vase that becomes a real talking point in any room.